GSA/digitalgov.gov/content/posts/2013-11-12-trends-on-tuesday-would-you-trade-your-latte-for-your-mobile-device.md

 ---
+url: /2013/11/12/trends-on-tuesday-would-you-trade-your-latte-for-your-mobile-device/
 date: 2013-11-12 9:50:30 -0400
-title: 'Trends on Tuesday\: Would You Trade Your Latte For Your Mobile Device?'
+title: 'Trends on Tuesday: Would You Trade Your Latte For Your Mobile Device?'
 summary: ' Recently, Mobile Marketing Watch&nbsp;published&nbsp;Sprint&amp;#8217;s&nbsp;interesting infographic showing how executives use their mobile devices. &amp;#8220;Would you trade your latte or morning cup of coffee for your mobile phone?&amp;#8221; Sprint asked business professional executives.
 According to the results of their survey, turns out business professionals would rather'
-authors: [lisa-wilcox]
+authors:
+  - lisa-wilcox
 categories:
   - Mobile
 tag: